-Amid this situation, under the universal public health insurance system, the Japanese market for pharmaceutical drugs (hereinafter "drugs") is worth approximately ¥9.5 trillion, while the market for medical device is worth about ¥2.6 trillion, and both markets are slowly growing (MHLW, Statistics of Production by Pharmaceutical Industry (2012)).
-On the other hand, the trade deficit in the drugs market amounts to around ¥1.8 trillion (Ministry of Finance (hereinafter "MOF"), Trade Statistics (2013)), while that in the medical device market has reached approximately ¥0.7 trillion (MHLW, Statistics of Production by Pharmaceutical Industry (2012)), and the deficits in both areas are on the increase.
+Amid this situation, under the universal public health insurance system, the Japanese market for pharmaceutical drugs (hereinafter "drugs") is worth approximately ¥9.6 trillion, while the market for medical equipment is worth about ¥2.8 trillion, and both markets are slowly growing (MHLW, Statistics of Production by Pharmaceutical Industry (2014)).
+On the other hand, the trade deficit in the drugs market amounts to around ¥2.5 trillion (Ministry of Finance (hereinafter "MOF"), Trade Statistics (2015)), while that in the medical equipment market has reached approximately ¥0.8 trillion (MHLW, Statistics of Production by Pharmaceutical Industry (2014)), and the deficits in both areas are on the increase.
 Although the international competitiveness of Japanese pharmaceutical companies remains high, Japanese companies face the challenge of further enhancing their international competitiveness.
-For example, in 2012, Japanese companies were lagging behind in terms of the development of biopharmaceuticals such as antibody preparations, which account for seven of the ten highest-earning major drugs worldwide.
-Furthermore, from the perspective of company scale, Japanese manufacturers of drugs and medical devices have fewer risk-tolerant management resources than their counterparts in the West, so while companies are investing enormous sums in drug R&D, the gap between Japan and the U.S.A. in terms of R&D expenditure per company is widening, due to the difference in company scale.
+For example, in 2015, Japanese companies were lagging behind in terms of the development of biopharmaceuticals such as antibody preparations, which account for eight of the ten highest-earning major drugs worldwide.
+Furthermore, from the perspective of company scale, Japanese manufacturers of drugs and medical equipment have fewer risk-tolerant management resources than their counterparts in the West, so while companies are investing enormous sums in drug R&D, the gap between Japan and the U.S.A. in terms of R&D expenditure per company is wide, due to the difference in company scale.

-Looking at the situation worldwide, the total world population is projected to grow from 6.89589 billion in 2010 to 9.61519 billion in 2060, while the aging rate is forecast to rise from 7.6% in 2010 to 18.3% in 2060.
-In particular, looking at Asian countries, it is estimated that the aging rate in countries including China, Singapore, and South Korea will be in excess of 30% by 2060 and the aging of the population is expected to progress rapidly in future, suggesting that issues similar to Japan's will emerge as a result of the rising aging rate.
+Looking at the situation worldwide, the total world population is projected to grow from 6.89589 billion in 2010 to 10.18429 billion in 2060, while the aging rate is forecast to rise from 7.6% in 2010 to 18.1% in 2060.
+In particular, looking at the countries of Asia, it is estimated that the aging rate in countries including China, Singapore, and South Korea will be in excess of 30% by 2060 and the aging of the population is expected to progress rapidly in future, suggesting that issues similar to Japan's will emerge as a result of the rising aging rate.

-In light of such changes in the global demographic structure, it is vital for Japan, which is becoming an ultra-aging society ahead of the rest of the world, as a pioneer challenge solver, to realize the cutting-edge medical technologies and services, with the aim of establishing a society in which people enjoy long and healthy lives, as well as further extending healthy life expectancy (the length of time for which people can live without health problems restricting their daily life).
-In addition, Japan must contribute to improving the quality of medical care overseas by promoting the creation and overseas expansion of new industrial activities that assist in the establishment of a society in which people enjoy long and healthy lives, such as the Health-care New Frontier initiative focused on health care and "ME-BYO" industries, and cutting-edge medical treatment and technologies being undertaken to this end in Kanagawa Prefecture.
-While doing so, it is important for Japan to foster these sectors as strategic industries that can contribute to its economic growth and to expand them globally as an advanced medical and welfare country on the premise of the top level of safety and security in the world.
+In light of such changes in the global demographic structure, it is vital for Japan, which is becoming an ultra-aging society ahead of the rest of the world, to rise to the challenge as a developed country capable of resolving problems and create the world's best medical technology and services, with the aim of establishing a society in which people enjoy long and healthy lives, as well as further extending healthy life expectancy (the length of time for which people can live without health problems restricting their daily life).
+In addition, Japan must contribute to improving the quality of healthcare overseas by promoting the creation of new industrial activities that assist in the establishment of a society in which people enjoy long and healthy lives, such as the Health-care New Frontier initiative focused on cutting-edge medical treatment and technologies being undertaken to this end in Kanagawa Prefecture, as well as the overseas expansion of such businesses.
+While doing so, it is important to cultivate these sectors as strategic industries and to use Japan's status as one of the world's leading countries for medical care and welfare, offering unparalleled safety and peace of mind, to enable these industries to spread overseas and thereby contribute to the nation's economic growth.